-The assessment strategy has been developed to include formative and summative assessment in a variety of modes appropriate to the specific learning outcomes of the programme, the level and the module.
+The assessment strategy has been developed to include formative and summative assessment in a variety of modes appropriate to the specific learning outcomes of the programme.
 Assessment strategies have also been developed within the particular context of a practice based programme and therefore involve significant scope for negotiation between student and tutor in the assessment of both practice based work itself and reflection on practice/process.